autonity/docs.autonity.org/reference/api/aut/op-prot/index.md

 #### Event

-On a successful call the function emits a `MinimumBaseFeeUpdated` event, logging: `_price`.
+On a successful call the function emits a `MinimumBaseFeeUpdated` event, logging: `gasPrice`.

 #### Usage